Pages Menu

 I know how to fix that problem.

-However, there’s one thing I hadn’t foreseen that none of the SEO gurus I read mentioned about permalinks.
+However, there’s two things I hadn’t foreseen that none of the SEO gurus I read mentioned about permalinks.

 Let me clarify.